Lemoncode/react-hooks-by-example/12-set-state-func/Readme.md

 ### Short explanation

-An important issue to consider with hooks and functional components is that the functions are executed once and die ( hooks serve as data stores among other things), but if we make an asynchronous call in that function, by the parciple of closure when that function is invoked, the data that we will have will be the values of said execution.
+An important issue to consider with hooks and functional components is that the functions are executed once and die ( hooks serve as data stores among other things), but if we make an asynchronous call, the closure principle will be applied and if we need to retrieve any state data it will just hold a frozen value from the past.

 ### Long explanation

 One of the fundamental prerequisites to be able learn React is to have a solid undertanding of Javascript and ES6.
-In this case have very clear the concept of _clousure_.
+In this case you need to have a good understanding of the _clousure_ concept.

 Functional components are just that, functions: